justin2004/weblog/a_random_permutation/README.md

 I don't expect that many other languages can express this in 8 characters or less (especially without a library)!

 I've only been using APL recreationally ([contributing to April](https://github.com/phantomics/april)) for about a year but I was able to arrive at the first two expressions quickly.
-The tacit style took me at least 20 minutes and I had help from [The APLcart](https://aplcart.info/).
+The tacit style took me at least 10 minutes and I had help from [The APLcart](https://aplcart.info/).
+(I didn't make my team watch me try to write this tacit style expression; I did it after work.)

-I knew I wanted a permutation of a vector of character vectors so I searched "permutation" in APLcart and I found the following (which is the basis of the expression I wrote):
+I knew I wanted a permutation of a vector of character vectors so I searched "permutation" in APLcart and I found the following (which is the basis of the tacit expression I wrote):
 ```
 Iv⌷⍨∘⊂⍨Y              Permute: Reorder major cells of Y according tot permutation vector Iv
 ```

 APLcart tells you that Iv is an integer vector and Y is any array.
-I won't describe the 20 minutes in detail but I'll list the things I needed to remember/review/discover in addition to the language primitives:
+I won't describe the 10 minutes in detail but I'll list the things I needed to remember/review/discover in addition to the language primitives: